Midtrans/advanced-faq-site/faq-general.md

 If the customer wish to proceed transaction, please create new transaction.

+### When can I refund GoPay transaction?
+After transaction is settlement.
+You can instantly refund it, up to maximum of 45 day after settlement.

+There is fund related limitation though, you can only refund if your Midtrans account have sufficient payable amount on it.
+Usually a transaction become payable within 5 days or less (depend on business agreement, please check with @sandy).
+This is to prevent refund exceeding the total amount received.

+So for example you received a transaction worth IDR 100K, and IDR 0 payable today, you can't immediately refund.
+Then after 5 days, let's say your payable already increased to IDR 100K, you can refund any number of transactions as long it does not exceed that payable amount.

+### Merchant/Customer tried failure payment scenario on E-Wallet transaction, but transaction status does not updated to failure?

+If you as merchant are declining payment, via API `/cancel` the transaction status will become failure.

+But if customer is trying to pay then it fails within the E-Wallet app, they have chance to for example topup their E-Wallet and retry the payment.
+It is expected that the status will remain as `pending`.
+Until it eventually become `settlement` or `expire` because of time limit.

+So E-Wallet may contains the failure within their own app and does not emmit failures to merchant/Midtrans, in order to give customer chance for retries.
+From business perspective it also increase your payment success rate and may increase revenue.

 ### How to use Core API **register card** endpoint from frontend?
 Please follow [this demo](https://gist.githack.com/rizdaprasetya/cecce986cb3c71ca0ec1a404d3063105/raw/4fadc5e425b4ddc770a005e33383fd1a8e481134/index.html ':include :type=iframe width=100% height=400px')